Asset Allocation tutorial and primer for investors and financial advisors.

 It's not that common, but it's easy and efficient for financial advisors working with very small clients.
 It's the quickest way to show investors where they are and where the advisor wants to take them, in terms of asset classes and investment vehicles used to fund them.

-As long as you're adding viable asset classes, then it's better than doing nothing, using the bank, and better than trying to pick stocks / ETFs and/or trying to time the markets.
+As long as you're adding viable asset classes, then it's better than doing nothing, bank savings accounts, and better than trying to pick stocks / ETFs and/or trying to time the markets.

 No rebalancing is needed because there is no recommended asset class mix to reference to.